bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    .. literalinclude:: samples/post-tx-response.http
       :language: http

-   :statuscode 201: A new transaction was created.
+   :statuscode 202: The pushed transaction was accepted, but the processing has not been completed.
    :statuscode 400: The transaction was invalid and not created.